chartjs/Chart.js/docs/getting-started/usage.md

 ## Creating a Chart

 To create a chart, we need to instantiate the `Chart` class.
 To do this, we need to pass in the node, jQuery instance, or 2d context of the canvas of where we want to draw the chart.
-Here's an example.
+Here's an example:

 ```html
 <canvas id="myChart" width="400" height="400"></canvas>